servosdesign/eslint-standard.js-config/README.md

 # Eslint + Standard.js - Vue.js Configuation
-This repository provides a boilerplate setup for developing Vue.js applications with the Standard.js code style.
-It includes a package.json file and an .eslintrc configuration file, pre-configured to use Standard.js, a popular JavaScript code style and linter.
+This repository provides a boilerplate setup for linting Vue.js applications with the Standard.js code style It includes a package.json file and an .eslintrc configuration file, pre-configured to use Standard.js, a popular JavaScript code style and linter.

 ## Features
 - Vue.js Application Boilerplate: Kickstart your Vue.js project with a pre-configured setup.